josteink/le-godaddy-dns/README.md

 This program is designed presently to assume that users will be registering wildcard DNS which by best practice would register \*.foo.com and foo.com.
-If you are not requesting wildcard certs, you can disable this by setting the following in the top of godaddy.py (hard coded to False)
+If you are not requesting wildcard certs, you can disable this by setting the following near the top of godaddy.py.
 ````
-GDPY_NO_WILDCARDS = True
+LE_WILDCARDS_SUPPORT = False
 ````
 Background: Due to limitations in GoDaddy API's, we must use their "Patch" API which is essentially an add record call.
 By default, this will add new